Manuele-T/AI_Marketing_Agent/cafe_context.md

 Glasgow Cozy Bean

 ### Brand Voice
 Cozy, artisanal, friendly, welcoming.
 We are the town's favorite corner for a quiet moment or a friendly chat.
 Our vibe is rustic-modern with comfortable seating and a small, sunny patio.
-We focus on high-quality, locally-sourced ingredients where possible.
+We focus on locally-sourced, high-quality ingredients where possible.

 ### Menu (with item characteristics)